 Dr. Jill Avery of Harvard Business School and Richard Edelman of Edelman have identified a number of ways in which brands can help in times of crisis, meeting the needs of their consumers:

 Brands really have the power to change things for the better.
-Using brand authority and media presence, they can provide factual information about the crisis, how people can protect themselves, the brand’s efforts in this fight, and the progress made.
-Also, now is the time to let the experts to speak.
+Using brand authority and media presence, they can provide factual information about the crisis.
+Information like how people can protect themselves, the brand’s efforts in this fight, and the progress made.
+Also, now is the time to let the experts speak.
 According to the aforementioned report, consumers have the greatest trust in doctors and health authorities, brand representatives or even ordinary people, to the detriment of influencers and celebrities.

 2. Offer products for free or at a reduced price